Skip to content

 By default:

-• The frontend's dist/ directory (if it exists)
+• The frontend's dist/ directory, if tool.hatch.build.targets.wheel.force-include maps it into the wheel

 To include extra files: